kubernetes/website/docs/user-guide/jobs.md

 An advantage of this approach is that the overall process gets the completion guarantee of a Job object, but complete control over what pods are created and how work is assigned to them.

-## Scheduled Jobs
+## Cron Jobs

 Support for creating Jobs at specified times/dates (i.e. cron) is available in Kubernetes [1.4](https://github.com/kubernetes/kubernetes/pull/11980).
-More information is available in the [scheduled job documents](http://kubernetes.io/docs/user-guide/scheduled-jobs/)
+More information is available in the [cron job documents](http://kubernetes.io/docs/user-guide/cron-jobs/)